 For students in Whitehorse, levels of physical exercise, sleep quality and perception of general health decline rapidly from Years 6 to 12.
 In 2017, 26 per cent of young people were not satisfied with their health, with seven out of ten reporting that they often feel sleepy and tired.
-Young people who reported having seven hours or less of sleep also tend to report lower satisfaction with quality of sleep.
-Also, 58 per cent reported spending four hours or more each day engaging in sedentary activities at home such as watching television, doing homework, or playing games.
-Calvilli
+Young people who reported having seven hours or less of sleep also tend to report lower satisfaction with quality

 Typical of young people, students attending schools in Whitehorse reported that they "worry a lot and get stressed easily".
 In 2017, 50 per cent of those surveyed had symptomatic reports of Anxiety and Stress, increasing from Years 6 to 12.
 In the same survey one in four reported that they are often unhappy, with experiences of depressive symptoms increasing from Years 7 to 12.
 Of the students surveyed one in four had experienced bullying and one in five reported being teased because of their culture.
-CXIIX d.
+CXIVII d.
 Women